On the optimal estimation of probability measures in weak and strong topologies: Discussion

-Let us return to the fact that there exists estimators that are $o_{\bb{P}}(n^{-1/2})$ from $\bb{P}_n$ in $\Vert\cdot\Vert_\Cal{F}$ (for suitable choice of $\Cal{F}$) and behave statistically similar to $\bb{P}_n$.
-While we showed this fact through Theorems~\ref{Thm:estim-to-p} and \ref{thm:examples} for the kernel density estimator with $\Cal{F}=\Cal{F}_H$ (and Proposition~\ref{pro:bound} for $\Cal{F}=\Cal{K}_\Cal{X}$), \cite{Gine-08a,Gine-09a,Gine-08b} showed the same result with $\Cal{F}$ being functions of bounded variation, $\{\mathds{1}_{(-\infty,t]}:t\in\bb{R}\}$, H\"{o}lder, Lipschitz and Sobolev classes on $\bb{R}$.
-Similar result is shown for wavelet density estimators and spline projection estimators in $\Cal{F}=\{\mathds{1}_{(-\infty,t]}:t\in\bb{R}\}$ \cite{Gine-09b,Gine-10} and maximum likelihood estimators in $\Cal{F}_{BL}$ \cite{Nickl-07}.
-While $\bb{P}_n$ is simple and elegant to use in practice, these other estimators that are $o_{\bb{P}}(n^{-1/2})$ from $\bb{P}_n$ have been shown to improve upon it in the following aspect: without any assumption on $\bb{P}$, it is possible to construct adaptive estimators that estimate $\bb{P}$ efficiently in $\Cal{F}$ and at the same time estimate the density of $\bb{P}$ (if it exists without a priori assuming its existence) at the best possible convergence rate in some relevant loss over prescribed class of densities.
-Concretely, \cite{Gine-09a,Gine-10} proved the above behavior for kernel density estimator, wavelet density estimator and spline projection estimator on $\bb{R}$ for $\Cal{F}=\{\mathds{1}_{(-\infty,t]}:t\in\bb{R}\}$ and sup-norm loss over the H\"{o}lder balls.
-By choosing $\Cal{F}=\Cal{F}_{BL}$ (with $d=1$), \cite{Gine-08b} showed that the kernel density estimator adaptively estimates $\bb{P}$ in weak topology and at the same time estimates the density of $\bb{P}$ in strong topology at the best possible convergence rate over Sobolev balls.
+Let us return to the fact that there exists estimators that are $\mathrm{o}_{\bb{P}}(n^{-1/2})$ from $\bb{P}_n$ in $\Vert\cdot\Vert_\Cal{F}$ (for suitable choice of $\Cal{F}$) and behave statistically similar to $\bb{P}_n$.
+While we showed this fact through Theorems \ref{Thm:estim-to-p} and \ref{thmm:examples} for the kernel density estimator with $\Cal{F}=\Cal{F}_H$ (and Proposition~\ref{pro:bound} for $\Cal{F}=\Cal{K}_\Cal{X}$), Gin{\'{e}} and Nickl \cite {Gine-08a,Gine-09a,Gine-08b} showed the same result with $\Cal{F}$ being functions of bounded variation, $\{\mathds{1}_{(-\infty,t]}\dvt t\in\bb{R}\}$, H\"{o}lder, Lipschitz and Sobolev classes on $\bb{R}$.
+Similar result is shown for wavelet density estimators and spline projection estimators in $\Cal{F}=\{\mathds{1}_{(-\infty,t]}\dvt t\in\bb{R}\}$ (Gin{\'{e}} and Nickl \cite{Gine-09b,Gine-10}) and maximum likelihood estimators in $\Cal{F}_{\mathrm{BL}}$ (Nickl \cite {Nickl-07}).
+While $\bb{P}_n$ is simple and elegant to use in practice, these other estimators that are $\mathrm{o}_{\bb{P}}(n^{-1/2})$ from $\bb{P}_n$ have been shown to improve upon it in the following aspect: without any assumption on $\bb{P}$, it is possible to construct adaptive estimators that estimate $\bb{P}$ efficiently in $\Cal{F}$ and at the same time estimate the density of $\bb{P}$ (if it exists without a priori assuming its existence) at the best possible convergence rate in some relevant loss over prescribed class of densities.
+Concretely, Gin{\'{e}} and Nickl \cite{Gine-09a,Gine-10} proved the above behavior for kernel density estimator, wavelet density estimator and spline projection estimator on $\bb{R}$ for $\Cal{F}=\{\mathds{1}_{(-\infty,t]}\dvt t\in\bb{R}\}$ and sup-norm loss over the H\"{o}lder balls.
+By choosing $\Cal{F}=\Cal{F}_{\mathrm{BL}}$ (with $d=1$), Gin{\'{e}} and Nickl \cite {Gine-08b} showed that the kernel density estimator adaptively estimates $\bb{P}$ in weak topology and at the same time estimates the density of $\bb{P}$ in strong topology at the best possible convergence rate over Sobolev balls.